There are strange red depths in the soul of the most commonplace man.

 There brooded over it all the stillness and the silence of universal death – a death in which we were so soon to join.
 At the present instant that one frail sheet of glass, by holding in the extra oxygen which counteracted the poisoned ether, shut us off from the fate of all our kind.

 As it turns out, the poison – having done its worst – disperses from the atmosphere, allowing the Challenger party to venture out from their sanctuary and to visit the ghost town that is London.
 There, they discover they are not the only ones to live on, coming across an old woman with a medical condition that necessitates her use of oxygen, thereby enabling her to survive.
 She has just one question for her unexpected visitors: ‘What effect will these events have upon London and North-Western Railway shares?’
-As a symbol of an enfeebled Edwardian middle-class, clinging to gentility, it could scarcely be bettered.
+As a symbol of an enfeebled Edwardian middle-class, clinging to the shreds of gentility, it could scarcely be bettered.

 In the aftermath of the event, when life has returned to the planet, it’s left to Malone to draw some positive conclusions from humanity’s glimpse of extinction:

 Our generation has been reserved for a very special fate since it has been chosen to experience so wonderful a thing … Death has been imminent upon us.
 We know that at any moment it may be again.
 That grim presence shadows our lives, but who can deny that in that shadow the sense of duty, the feeling of sobriety and responsibility, the appreciation of the gravity and of the objects of life, the earnest desire to develop and improve, have grown and become real with us.

 The next time we encounter Challenger, Malone and Lord John Roxton, the Great War has been over for eight years, but there is no sense that humanity has heeded the lessons that Malone hoped would be learnt.
 Here’s a character in The Land of Mist: